Links on SoundGuys may earn us a commission. Learn more.

 Hearing aids are prohibitively expensive.
 If you have mild to moderate hearing loss, you might rejoice at cheaper over-the-counter (OTC) hearing aids like the Olive Union Olive Pro.
 But is it wise to be an early adopter?

 With affordable hearing aid alternatives only just coming to market, you’ll want to make sure you pick a device that really delivers on its promises.
-You might want to wait until the FDA passes official guidelines for OTC hearing aids—the market will soon be flooded with options, and that competition will likely produce quality products.
+You might want to wait until the FDA passes official guidelines for OTC hearing aids—the market will soon be flooded with options, and that competition will likely release quality products.

 Meanwhile, we’ve put the Olive Pro to the test to find out whether it can really help you hear better.